 Learn more about how we protect your pension.

-9. If I get divorced, my partner can lay claim to my pension
+9. If I get divorced, my partner can claim my pension

 TRUE